xapi-project/xapi-project.github.io/xapi/futures/thin-lvhd/thin-lvhd.md

 is deliberately deleted on host reboot (Case 1).
 The allocation operation consists of:

-1. `push`ing the allocation to the master
+1. `push`ing the allocation to `xenvmd` on the SRmaster
 2. updating the device mapper

 Note that both parts of the allocation operation are idempotent and hence the whole operation is idempotent.
 The journalling will guarantee it executes at-least-once.

-When the local-allocator starts up it needs to discover the list of free blocks.
+When the `local_allocator` starts up it needs to discover the list of free blocks.
 Rather than have 2 code paths, it's best to treat everything as if it is a cold start (i.e. no local caches already populated) and to ask the master to resync the free block list.
 The resync is performed by